GovReady/govready-q/Schema.md

 As with the text question types, `placeholder` and `help` text can also be specified.

+In document templates and impute conditions, the value of `integer` questions is the numeric value entered by the user.

 #### `real`

 This question type asks for a numeric input, allowing for real (floating-point) numbers.

 If `min` and `max` are set, then the value is restricted to that range.
 If `min` is omitted, then negative numbers are allowed!

-As with the text question types, `placeholder` and `help` text can also be specified.
+As with the text question types, `placeholder` and `help` text can also be specified and in document templates and impute conditions the value of these questions is the numeric value entered by the user.
+.

 #### `module`

 This question type prompts the user to select another completed module as the answer to the question.
 The `module-id` field specifies the ID of another module specification.

 Changing the `module-id` is considered an incompatible change (see Updating Modules), and if the referenced Module's specification is changed on disk in an incompatible way with existing user answers, the Module in which the question occurs is also considered to have an incompatible change.
 Thus an incompatible change in a module triggers an incompatible change in any other Module that refers to it (and so on recursively).

+In document templates and impute conditions, the value of `module` questions is a dictionary of the answers to that module.
+For example, if `q5` is the ID of a question whose type is `module`, then `{{q5.q1}}` will provide the answer to `q1` within the module the user selected that answers `q5`.

 ### Imputing Answers